arteam/java8-guava-comparison/README.md

-# Comparasion of Guava and Java 8 Stream API
+# Comparison of Guava and Java 8 Stream API

-Expirements how to do things in Java 8 comparing to Guava.
+Some experiments with Stream operations on Collections in Java 8+ comparing with Guava.